giomusyaffa/Excel/READMECusSalesDataset.md

 #### 1. PivotTables & PivortChart
 The easiest way to interpret and analyze large amounts of data without using any complicated functions is by using this interactive tool.

-By using **PivotTables** we can choose specific fields from our data and categorize it to each respective columns and values
+By using **PivotTables** you can choose specific fields from our data and categorize it to each respective columns and values

 Let's say you want to know if by discounting a product will boost sales, you can do that by selecting **Product Category** and **Discount Applied** to the rows field and **Quantity** to the values field.